ochi84/OchiLinux84/README.md

 ![logo_ochi84_small](https://github.com/ochi84/OchiLinux84/assets/168211337/9a17e828-ced2-46db-8dfe-5d637bbe8f77)

 # Configuration Files and Scripts
-This repository contains personal configuration files and scripts for backup, restoration and easy synchronization across different machines.
+This repository contains personal configuration files and scripts for my needs with Ubuntu and Awesome-WM as a backup.

+If anyone likes it, I would be happy if my repository helps you set up your personal Awesome-WM configuration.

-See how to install these settings and screenshots of my configuration below:
+**See how to install these settings quickly and some screenshots of my configuration below:**

 ## Contents
 Here are some of the key files included in this repository: